This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 A handful of states also have disability insurance systems with employer and/or employee contributions tied to a taxable wage base.
 The disability wage base may, but is not required to, be the same as the state unemployment insurance wage base.
 In addition, Massachusetts has a taxable wage base for Employer Medical Assistance Contributions (EMAC).

 The following chart provides employers with each state's current unemployment and disability insurance (if applicable) taxable wage base.
 States that do not require disability insurance contributions are designated as "N/A" - Not Applicable.
-Amounts that have changed from the previous year are highlighted in bold face.
+Amounts that have changed or will change from the previous year are highlighted in bold face.